horrorclause/NUClear/README.md

 If using on a RPI and a sessionid failure exception is getting raised, clear the cache of the pi:

 sudo apt-get clean

+**### For the Raspyberry PI 3/4**
+The Selenium module needs to be installed for Python 3.
+Python 3 Should be installed by default on the RPi 3/4 so install selenium like so:

+"$pip3 install selenium"

+Ensure that chromedriver for the Chromium browser is installed:

+"$sudo apt install chromium-chromedriver"